Skip to content

 Introduction: The Evolution of CBT in Clinical Practice

-Cognitive Behavioral Therapy (CBT) remains one of the most widely practiced and empirically supported approaches in psychotherapy.
+Cognitive Behavioral Therapy remains one of the most widely practiced and empirically supported approaches in psychotherapy.
 However, contemporary CBT has evolved well beyond its earlier, highly structured and protocol-driven forms.
 While traditional CBT emphasized the identification and modification of distorted cognitions, current practice reflects a broader, more flexible understanding of how thoughts, emotions, behaviors, and contextual factors interact.

 Increasingly, CBT is practiced within a process-based and integrative framework, where interventions are selected not solely on the basis of diagnosis, but in response to underlying psychological processes such as avoidance, cognitive rigidity, emotional dysregulation, and maladaptive belief systems.